 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry kibble.

-Even when you consider the protein-boosting effect of the peas, lentils and flaxseed, this still looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the peas, lentils and flaxseed, this still looks like the profile of a kibble containing a significant amount of meat.

-Honest Kitchen Whole Food Clusters is a grain-free dry dog food using a notable amount of named meats as its main source of animal protein, thus earning the brand 4.5 stars.
+Honest Kitchen Whole Food Clusters includes both grain-free and grain-inclusive dry dog foods using a notable amount of named meats as their dominant source of animal protein, thus earning the brand 5 stars.

-The following list (if present) includes all dog food recalls since 2009 related to this Honest Kitchen product line.
-If there are no recalls listed here, we’ve not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Honest Kitchen.

 - Honest Kitchen Recalls Five Lots of Dog Food (2/21/2013)